amanda-ng518/STA496/README.md

   - Required dataset: CUI+Phecode_kdim.Rdata, demogroup_CUI+Phecode_kdim.Rdata, oppositedemogroup_CUI+Phecode_kdim.Rdata

 ## 9. Supervised ML models for Depression Prediction

+The following R scrips use logistic regression and random forest to predict presence of depression based on the 20 KESER selected features from previous step.
+Using the training-testing approach, models are built on all observations as well as demographic subgroups.
+Addition models incorporating demographic variables are fitted to all observations (i.e. Dep_method_fullvar.R).
+Resulting models are evaluated in terms of AUC, accuracy, sensitivity, specificty on testing data.

 Required dataset: mimic.db, EHR_demographic.csv, Phecode_Data_for_generating_embedding.Rdata, admissions.csv

 ### 9.1 Logistic Regression